Xtraction powered by Landesk

 •Show URL record link: For list components, embed URLs for any included links in the record list (for example, links that open an incident for a service desk).

 1.Click the icon in the header of the component that's in focus.
-(You may have to expand the icon to view the export icon.)
+(You may need to expand the icon to view the export icon.)

 2.Select Export Screenshot to save the item as a .PNG image file in the Downloads folder defined for your browser.

-1.Make sure that your document composition is complete and contains all components to be included in the result.
+1.Make sure that your document composition is complete, contains all components to be included in the result, and has been saved.